shadrach16/kingkong/README.md

 1. AI Task Execution & Playground

-    `AI Playground: A dedicated interface (PlaygroundPage.jsx) for users to test prompts and queries against the underlying AI models.`
+    `AI Playground: A dedicated interface for users to test prompts and queries against the underlying AI models.`

     `Prompt Templates: Support for saving and utilizing pre-defined prompt templates to streamline common tasks (e.g., "Find users by country," "Count users by status").`